Rohit-Annamaneni-1207/DeepLearn/README.md

 # DeepLearn: RAG Powered Learning Assistant

-DeepLearn is a Streamlit-based application designed to assist in learning from documents using Retrieval-Augmented Generation (RAG).
+DeepLearn is a LLM-based application designed to assist in learning from documents using Retrieval-Augmented Generation (RAG).
 It allows users to upload PDF documents and interact with them through summarization, question answering, quiz generation, and mindmap visualization.

 ## Tech Stack